Support Your California State Parks

 - a path to the sandy shores of a sparkling swimming hole

 The bridge and campground are open, so go enjoy the magnificent redwoods at Standish-Hickey and know that you made a difference here.
 Thank you!

 Your generous donations were doubled by matching funds from California Assembly Bill 1478 (external link), granting Standish-Hickey a total of $100,000 for critical projects.
 The funds are also supporting much-needed repairs and upgrades to the park water system that supplies the campground and provides fire protection for the community of Leggett.

 For decades, families have visited Hendy Woods to camp and hike among its gigantic 1,000-year-old redwoods and enjoy the cool shade, enveloping quiet and beautiful Navarro River.
 Many return year after year to what they call the perfect location for relaxing and exploring the Mendocino coast and wine country.

-Last year, the League began working with another nonprofit organization, Hendy Woods Community, to keep Hendy open.
-This year, your gifts are helping improve the park's infrastructure, including an upgrade to make a bathroom accessible for people with disabilities.
+The League began working with another nonprofit organization, Hendy Woods Community in 2012, to keep Hendy open.
+Your gifts are now helping improve the park's infrastructure with $40,000 allocated for operational shortfall and enhancements, including a possible new group camp site, trail improvements, an upgrade to make a bathroom accessible for people with disabilities and other potential projects.

 For generations, visitors have relished the seclusion of this ancient redwood forest and the swimmer's delight, the Van Duzen River.
 Grizzly Creek's skyscraping trees are so stunning that they are featured in the film, Return of the Jedi.
 Humboldt County Parks is now operating Grizzly Creek.
-This year, as last year, your gifts are enabling the League to contribute a grant for park operations and maintenance.
+Now, as in previous years, your gifts are enabling the League to contribute a grant of $20,000 for park operations, maintenance and enhancements.

 Other State Parks Your Gifts Support